Florida Southern Moccasins

-The Florida Southern Moccasins (also shortened to Florida Southern Mocs) are the athletic teams that represent Florida Southern College, located in Lakeland, Florida, in NCAA Division II intercollegiate sports.
+The Florida Southern Moccasins (Mocs) are the athletic teams that represent Florida Southern College, located in Lakeland, Florida, in NCAA Division II intercollegiate sports.
 The Moccasins compete as members of the Sunshine State Conference in 17 varsity sports.
 Florida Southern has been a member of the conference since its founding in 1975.
-Florida Southern also competes as independents six other sports.
+Florida Southern also competes as independents in six other sports.